ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/dynamic-memory-allocator/4_conclusions_further_work.md

 of your allocator, it would likely change the size of the allocation to just 1 byte.

-This has been a selection of the many, many possible attacks on the heap.
+This is just a selection of the many, many possible attacks on the heap.

 You could consider how they might be mitigated, or even try applying some of them to the heap you have just written.